abeerbadawi/MentalBench-Align/README.md

 # MentalBench-100k & MentalAlign-70k: Reliable Evaluation of LLMs in Mental Health Dialogue

 This repository contains the datasets, code, and evaluation pipeline for the paper **"When Can We Trust LLMs in Mental Health?
 Large-Scale Benchmarks for Reliable Dialogue Evaluation and Alignment"**.
+Paper Link: https://arxiv.org/pdf/2510.19032

 <img width="2870" height="1588" alt="framework" src="https://github.com/user-attachments/assets/50fb664d-beb4-4c07-8d4d-d392e15c2a36" />